 The Nursing Activities Reference Set is comprised of 883 active concepts from the SNOMED CT Procedure hierarchy.
 The Reference Set will be maintained in line with each release of SNOMED CT and content added based on usage overtime.
-A Nursing Editorial Group will have clinical responsibility for agreeing that proposed additions are relevant to nurses internationally.
+The Nursing Derivatives Editorial Group has clinical responsibility for agreeing that proposed additions are relevant to nurses internationally.

 5 Obtaining the Reference Sets